Phinart98/HydroHorizon/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

 - NASA JPL and PO.DAAC for providing the GRACE and GRACE-FO data
 - The Hackathon for the People's Data 2025 for the opportunity to develop this application
-- All contributors and team members who made this project possible
+- All contributors and team members who made this project possible (Laura, Rishi, Diksha)

-## Contact

-For questions or feedback, please open an issue on this repository or contact the maintainers directly.

----

-*HydroHorizon: Making groundwater data accessible for everyone.*